Siege of El Fasher: Ceasefire and sporadic skirmishes (30 May – 26 October)

 Despite the renewed peace after 29 May, facilities in the city were damaged during the battle.
 Hospitals, power, and communications were all down in the city, and fuel prices were exorbitantly high.
 An influx of refugees made their way to El Fasher from Tawila, Kutum and the Kassab refugee camp, which the RSF captured in early June.
 On 7 June, a commander of the SAF's 6th division defected to the RSF.
 El Fasher was quiet for most of June, although reinforcements were being brought in from both sides in late June.
 On 22 June, a skirmish between the RSF and SAF killed one person and injured seven others.
 Repeated armed robberies forced the El Fasher livestock market to close on 27 June.
-Sexual violence and rape cases also skyrocketed amidst the ceasefire, especially in Zamzam refugee camp.
+Sexual violence and rape cases also skyrocketed amidst the ceasefire, especially in Zamzam camp.
 Governor Abdelrahman in late June also lauded efforts by the Committee of Mediators and Elders for holding up the ceasefire in El Fasher, and facilitating the arrival of refugees from Kutum and Tawila.

 By July, the SAF were in full control of El Fasher, and most markets and public places were closed.
 The city is dependent on aid from Khartoum, and roads in and out of the city were partially blocked, with armed gangs and robberies prevalent.
 The South Hospital in El Fasher was running on meager supplies.
 The livestock market in El Fasher was also completely out of livestock, destabilizing the already fragile economy.
 As a result of the crippled economy, banditry became common in El Fasher, including on the houses of important officials.
 Flooding in July exacerbated the poverty in El Fasher, as workers attempting to fix a power station in RSF-controlled territory were intimidated by RSF forces.
 Despite the situation and heavy flooding, around 600,000 refugees still sought refuge in El Fasher due to the lull in fighting.
 By September, much of El Fasher had little to no access to water.